openactive/realtime-paged-data-exchange/README.md

 ## Versions

-The following versions are maintained, with no breaking changes made within a major version, and no additive changes made within a minor version.
+The following versions are maintained, with no breaking changes made within a major version (e.g. 1.x.x), and no additive changes made within a minor version (e.g. 1.1.x).

 ## Version History